An official website of the United States government

 8 a.m. to 5 p.m.
 Monday - Friday

-The Fort Liberty Family Advocacy Program (FAP) helps Service Members, and their Families recognize and prepare for the unique challenges of military lifestyles.
+The Fort Bragg Family Advocacy Program (FAP) helps Service Members, and their Families recognize and prepare for the unique challenges of military lifestyles.
 Our services include seminars, workshops, counseling, and intervention to help strengthen the relationships of military Families.

 259 Maynard Street, Bldg.
 309